Zodiac with Greenland Explorer cruise travelers peeks through a hole in an a large blue iceberg in calm sea under cloudy skies.

 Polar Regions Arctic Cruise

-On the Greenland Explorer voyage, explore the majestic fjords, glaciers and mountains of South Greenland, in partnership with local communities.
+On this south Greenland adventure cruise, explore majestic fjords, glaciers and mountains, in partnership with local communities.
 Be as active as you like, or opt for more relaxing, immersive experiences.
 Enjoy one–of–a–kind excursions, some enabled by the ship’s two twin–engine helicopters.
-Some of these, such as Exclusive Heli Landings and the Greenland Ice Sheet Experience, are included for all guests.
+Some of these, such as heli-assisted hiking and landings, and the Greenland Ice Sheet Experience, are included for all guests.
 Also on offer are hikes, community visits and Zodiac cruises.

 This voyage—accessible to guests of all fitness levels—offers something for everyone, whether you’re interested in soaking up the serene mountain views, sailing through the icebergs on a Zodiac cruise, or trying optional activities such as heli–hiking, or camping in style on the shores of Tasermiut Fjord with local hosts.
 Additionally, travel during a time when the Northern Lights are typically most active over Greenland.